Patriots notebook: Starter or not, Zappe Revels in ‘surreal’ NFL experience

 FOXBOROUGH, Mass. — Patriots quarterback Bailey Zappe may have played his final snaps of the season last weekend in Cleveland, with starter Mac Jones now nearing the end of his recovery from a high ankle sprain.

 Zappe starred in his three game appearances, helping the Pats to two wins as he completed 73% of his passes for 596 yards, four touchdowns and an interception.
-Whether or not he makes another Monday night against the Bears, Zappe sounds happy to be along for the ride
+Whether or not he makes another start Monday night against the Bears, Zappe sounds happy to be along for the ride.

 “Of course I had a little confidence that I’d be able to make it, but for me it’s still surreal to be in this position and be in the NFL, to be a quarterback in the NFL,” he said Wednesday.
 “And I don’t think it will ever come to me that I’m playing in the NFL.
 I think I’ll still always take advantage of every day and live this dream that I’ve had since I was five.”